Resolution of the Burrows-Wheeler Transform Conjecture: Introduction

 One of the features that best differentiates these algorithms is whether they better remove the redundancy caused by skewed symbols frequencies or by repeated fragments.
-The main idea of LZ77 (underlying, for example, the popular {\tt 7-zip}~\cite{7zip}, and {\tt gzip}~\cite{gzip} compressors) is to partition the input text into long substrings, each having an earlier occurrence in the text.
+The idea in LZ77 (which underlies, for example, {\tt 7-zip}~\cite{7zip} and {\tt gzip}~\cite{gzip} compressors) is to partition the input text into long substrings, each having an earlier occurrence in the text.
 Every substring is then encoded as a pointer to the previous occurrence using a pair of integers.
 This method natively handles long repeated substrings and can achieve an exponential compression ratio given sufficiently repetitive input.
 Statistical compressors, on the other hand, are based on representing (predicting) symbols in the input based on their frequencies.
 This is formally captured by the notion of the \emph{$k$th order empirical entropy} $H_k(T)$~\cite{entropy}.
-The $k$th order compression, however, stops being a reliable benchmark of compressibility when $\sigma^k$ becomes larger than $n$, where $\sigma$ is the alphabet size and $n$ is the input length.
-Indeed, Gagie~\cite{gagie2006large} proved that when $k \geq \log_\sigma n$, no compressed representation can achieve a worst-case space bound of $c \cdot n H_k(T) + o (n \log \sigma)$ bits, regardless of the value of the constant $c$.
-For any sufficiently long text $T$, symbol frequencies (taking context into account) in any power of $T$ (the concatenation of several copies of $T$) do not change significantly~\cite[Lemma 2.6]{kreft2013compressing}.
-Therefore, $|T^t|H_k(T^t) \approx t\cdot |T|H_k(T)$ for any $t>1$, i.e., entropy is not sensitive to long repetitions, and hence statistical compressors are outperformed by LZ77, when $k$ is large, i.e., when the goal is to capture long repetitions~\cite{gagie2006large, attractors, kreft2013compressing, Gagie2020, SirenVMN08}.
+For any sufficiently long text $T$, symbol frequencies (taking context into account) in any power of $T$ (the concatenation of several copies of~$T$) do not change significantly~\cite[Lemma 2.6]{kreft2013compressing}.
+Therefore, $|T^t|H_k(T^t) \approx t\cdot |T|H_k(T)$ for any $t>1$, i.e., entropy is not sensitive to long repetitions, and hence statistical compressors are outperformed by LZ77, when the goal is to capture long repetitions~\cite{gagie2006large, Gagie2020, attractors, kreft2013compressing, SirenVMN08}.